Skip to main content

 Mutual funds can help investors potentially build wealth over time.
 However, taxes on the profits can bring down net returns.

-However, through careful planning, investors can optimise their taxes.
+However, through careful planning, investors can minimise the amount of tax that they pay.
 This article tells you more about how mutual funds are taxed and strategies to reduce tax outgo.

 Capital gains tax on mutual funds after Union Budget 2024